 Auroral oval is a circular belt of auroral emission around magnetic poles (Loomis, 1890; Akasofu, 1964).
-The auroral oval poleward and equatorward boundaries are related to geophysical parameters, which can implicit for the coupling process among the solar wind, ionosphere and magnetosphere.
+The auroral oval poleward and equatorward boundaries are related to geophysical parameters, which can implicit for the coupling process between the solar wind, ionosphere and magnetosphere.
 For example, the polar cap ionosphere, which is considered as an area of opening magnetic field inside auroral oval poleward boundary.
 This area is closed related with energetic particle entrance from heliosphere to earth's atmosphere.
-So, the segmentation and prediction for auroral oval boundary are very significant for studying on certain physical events.
+So, the segmentation and prediction for auroral oval boundary is very significant for studying on certain physical events.

-In the past few decades, scholars have constructed extensive researches on the relationship between location of auroral oval boundary and space physical parameters (Niu et al., 2015).
-In early research, Feldstein proposed that the position of auroral oval boundary is correlated with the Q-index of magnetic activity on the nightside of earth (Feldstein and Starkov, 1967).
-Starkov and Holzworth expressed that inner and outer boundaries of auroral oval can change with geomagnetic indexes and IMF (Holzworth and Meng, 1975; Holzworth and Meng, 1984; Starkov, 1994(a)).
-The conclusions in this paper are based on mathematical statistics.
-Therefore, Starkov designed some simple formulas to describe the relationships between the specific physical parameter and different type of aurora.
-Variations of the size of polar cap, auroral oval and diffuse aurora were regarded as three independent function variables of AL index (Starkov, 1994(b)).
-Since then, many scholars had been explored the connections between different physical parameters and auroral oval boundary or other auroral events.
+In the past few decades, scholars have constructed ex-tensive researches on the relationship between location of auroral oval boundary and space physical parameters (Niu et al., 2015).
+Feldstein proposed that the position of auroral oval boundary is correlated with the Q-index of magnetic activity on the nightside of earth (Feldstein and Starkov, 1967).
+Starkov and Holzworth expressed that inner and outer boundaries of auroral oval can change with geomagnetic indexes and IMF (Holzworth and Meng, 1975; Holzworth and Meng, 1984; Starkov, 1994(a)) Starkov designed some simple formulas on the location of auroral oval and diffuse aurora.
+Variations of the size of polar cap, auroral oval and diffuse aurora are regarded as three independent function variables of AL index (Starkov, 1994(b)).
 Carbary constructed a-Kp-related model of auroral oval boundary by binning UVI images from different months (Carbary, 2005).
 For describing the particle precipitation characteristics, Zhang proposed a-Kp-dependent model of the mean energy and energy flux precipitating electrons in auroral oval (Zhang and Paxton, 2008).
-Sigernes used a Kp-based function to calculate the size and position of auroral oval, and compared the Kp-dependent model with methods which proposed by Zhang and Starkov to explain the superiority of his proposed model (Sigernes et al., 2011).
+Sigernes com-pared the methods which proposed by Zhang and Starkov to calculate the size and position of auroral oval using a Kp-based function.
+(Sigernes et al., 2011).
 Milan proposed a model based on average proton and electron of auroral images from three years observed by the IMAGE spacecraft.
-The experiment demonstrated that Kp, solar wind parameters including solar wind velocity, density, and pressure, interplanetary magnetic field (IMF) magnitude and orientation have effect on the intensity and shape of auroral oval (Milan, 2010).
-After 2010, there are more and more new methods to construct connection between the position of auroral oval boundary and auroral oval boundary with the development of machine learning.
-Hu and Yang used the segmentation results of auroral oval obtained from UVI on Polar satellite to build connection between the position of auroral oval boundary and AE index, IMF and solar wind parameters by using multiple regression method (Hu et al., 2017; Yang et al., 2016).
+The experiment demonstrated that Kp, solar wind parameters including so-lar wind velocity, density, and pressure, interplanetary magnetic field (IMF) magnitude and orientation have effect on the intensity and shape of auroral oval (Milan, 2010).
+Hu and Yang used the segmentation results of auroral oval obtained from UVI on Polar satellite to build connection be-tween the position of auroral oval boundary and AE index, IMF and solar wind parameters by using multiple regression method (Hu et al., 2017; Yang et al., 2016).
 Ding presented a C-means clustering algorithm based on fuzzy local information to extract auroral oval poleward and equatorward boundaries from merged images with filled gaps captured from both GUVI and SSUSI (Ding et al., 2017).
-However, the position of auroral oval boundary is not determined by one space physical parameter, those methods mentioned above just only used one or several space physical parameters to explore the relationship between space physical parameters and auroral oval boundary.
+However, the position of auroral oval boundary is not determined by one space physical parameter, those methods mentioned above just only used one or several space physical parameters to explore the relationship be-tween space physical parameters and auroral oval boundary.
 We can't determine whether other space physical parameters can influence the location or size of auroral oval.
 And we also don't know whether the mapping relationship between space physical parameters and auroral oval boundary is linear or nonlinear.